mikeiovine/vimrc/README.md

 vim -c PluginInstall
 cd ~/.vim/bundle/YouCompleteMe && python3 install.py [OPTIONS]
 ```

-If using Vim in a terminal, set the color scheme to solarized
-for best results.

 For the `[OPTIONS]` in YCM's `install.py`, you probably just
 want `--clangd-completer` for C++ completion.
 Use the script's